simonw/til/tailscale/tailscale-github-actions.md

 The GitHub Actions workflow needs an OAuth client with credentials that allow it to join the Tailscale network.

-First I needed to define a "tag" for my OAuth cleint to ise.
+First I needed to define a Tailscale "tag" for my OAuth client to use.
 I used the JSON editing interface at [https://login.tailscale.com/admin/acls/file](https://login.tailscale.com/admin/acls/file) and added this:

 ```
 ...